-This document is to be used in conjunction with the Guidelines for Management of Translation of SNOMED CT (2010; file:///C:/Users/u0055704/Downloads/IHTSDO_Guidelines_Management_Translation_SCT_v2.0_20100326%20(1).pdf) which contain recommendations for managing a translation project.
+This document is to be used in conjunction with the Guidelines for Management of Translation of SNOMED CT (2010) which contain recommendations for managing a translation project.
 Suggestions for amendments or additions to these guidelines should be sent to info@snomed.org.